eyeonus/TradeDangerous-listener/README.md

 - Software entries /without/ a minversion mean messages from any version of that program will be accepted.
 - Software entries /with/ a minversion mean messages from a version lower than minversion will not be accepted, but those >= minversion will.

-If you wish, you may copy this as "eddblink-listener-config.json" in the same folder as the program itself and make any changes to it before running the program, in order to avoid having to run it, waiting for the default config file to be created, stopping it, making the changes, and then running the program again.
+If you wish, you may copy this as "tradedangerous-listener-config.json" in the same folder as the program itself and make any changes to it before running the program, in order to avoid having to run it, waiting for the default config file to be created, stopping it, making the changes, and then running the program again.

 # How it works

-The EDDBlink-listener program runs either three or four separate threads:
+The TradeDangerous-listener program runs either three or four separate threads:
 1) The actual listener, which is started as soon as the startup process is complete.
 This is the thread that listens for messages and adds them to the queue.

 2) The update checker, which is started right after the listener.
-This is the method that runs the EDDBlink plugin when it detects an update to the EDDB dump has occurred.
+This is the method that runs the spansh plugin when it detects an update to the spansh dump has occurred.
-Before it starts the updates, it signals that it needs the DB: "EDDB update available, waiting for busy signal acknowledgement before proceeding.".
+Before it starts the updates, it signals that it needs the DB: "Spansh update available, waiting for busy signal acknowledgement before proceeding.".
 It then waits for the listings exporter and message processor to signal they got the signal and are waiting for the update checker to complete, and then runs the update.
 When it's finished, it signals completion to the exporter and processor, and they both unpause.

 A note on the updating:
-The EDDBlink plugin actually does the updating, all the update checker does if see if there's an update available and if so calls the plugin.
-When the EDDBlink plugin runs, if the data from the EDDB listings is newer than the DB data, it updates the data, setting the "from_live" flag to 0.
-If the data from the EDDB listings is the same age as the data in the DB, meaning the live data from the day before has made it to the latest dump, it leaves the data alone but sets its "from_live" flag to 0.
-If the data from the EDDB listings is older than the DB data, it skips that data and doesn't do anything to the data in the DB.
+The spansh plugin only downloads the dump and parses it into a .prices file, the update method then locks the DB and performs the update.
+The DB is not locked until the update is ready, so normal operation continues while the spansh plugin does its thing.

 3) The listings exporter, which is started 5 seconds after the update checker in order to give the checker enough time to check if it needs to update immediately.
 This is not run when the listener is running as a client.
 In that case, it "permanently" (i.e. as long as the program is running) turns on the busy signal acknowledgement and shuts itself down.